TMShumway/EventTrackerProject/README.md

 of a multi-weekend project and is intended to fulfill the contract between the information provider (a MySQL database schema), and the information user (the user via endpoints represented through a web front end).

+The second addition to this project incorporated a front end using JAvaScript and HTML with CSS.
+This allows for the information user to access the REST api endpoints via a GUI.
+All information is presented in a way to allow simple and intuitive navigation.

 ## Technologies Used

 * Java
+* JavaScript
+* Asynchronous Http Requests
 * Java Persistence API
 * REST API
 * Spring DATA JPA